BDSM: ICD

+Visibility

-Some people who are interested in or curious about BDSM decide to come out of the closet, although many sadomasochists remain closeted.
-Depending upon a survey's participants, about 5 to 25 percent of the US population show affinity to the subject.
+Some people who are interested in or curious about BDSM decide to tell others.
+Depending upon a survey's participants, about 5 to 25 per cent of the US population show affinity to the subject.
 Other than a few artists and writers, practically no celebrities are publicly known as sadomasochists.

 Public knowledge of one's BDSM lifestyle can have detrimental vocational and social effects for sadomasochists.
 Many face severe professional consequences or social rejection if they are exposed, either voluntarily or involuntarily, as sadomasochists.

 Within feminist circles, the discussion is split roughly into two camps: some who see BDSM as an aspect or reflection of oppression (for example, Alice Schwarzer) and, on the other side, pro-BDSM feminists, often grouped under the banner of sex-positive feminism (see Samois); both of them can be traced back to the 1970s.
 Some feminists have criticized BDSM for eroticizing power and violence and reinforcing misogyny.
 They argue that women who engage in BDSM are making a choice that is ultimately bad for women.
 Feminist defenders of BDSM argue that consensual BDSM activities are enjoyed by many women and validate the sexual inclinations of these women.
 They argue that there is no connection between consensual kinky activities and sex crimes, and that feminists should not attack other women's sexual desires as being "anti-feminist".
 They also state that the main point of feminism is to give an individual woman free choices in her life; which includes her sexual desire.
 While some feminists suggest connections between consensual BDSM scenes and non-consensual rape and sexual assault, other sex-positive ones find the notion insulting to women.

 Roles are not fixed to gender, but personal preferences.
 The dominant partner in a heterosexual relationship may be the woman rather than the man, or BDSM may be part of male/male or female/female sexual relationships.
 Finally, some people switch, taking either a dominant or submissive role on different occasions.
 Several studies investigating the possibility of a correlation between BDSM pornography and the violence against women also indicate a lack of correlation.
 In 1991, a lateral survey came to the conclusion that between 1964 and 1984, despite the increase in amount and availability of sadomasochistic pornography in the U.S., Germany, Denmark and Sweden, there is no correlation with the national number of rapes to be found.